Effective Date: November 13, 2023

 We reserve the right to amend this Notice at our discretion and at any time.
 When we make changes to this Notice, we will post the updated notice on the Website and update the Notice's effective date.
 Your continued use of our Website following the posting of changes constitutes your acceptance of such changes. **

-If you have any questions or comments about this Notice, the ways in which we collect and use your information described here and in the Privacy Notice or Well World Mobile App Privacy Notice, your choices and rights regarding such use, or wish to exercise your rights under California law, please do not hesitate to contact us at:
+If you have any questions or comments about this Notice, the ways in which we collect and use your information described here and in the General Privacy Notice or Well World Mobile App Privacy Notice, your choices and rights regarding such use, or wish to exercise your rights under California law, please do not hesitate to contact us at:

 Designs for Health, Inc.